mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - How does a microcontroller interact with external peripherals?
 - When do use MCU vs ASIC vs FPGA?
 - How do you spec an MCU?
 What specs do you look for?
+- What is a reset signal?
+What does it do?
+Why is it useful?

 ## Communication Buses
 - **What are the three common communication protocols?
 How do they (I2C, SPI, UART) work?**